 The consolidated financial statements of the Group comprise the financial statements of the parent entity, NAMA and its subsidiaries, with the exception of NALHL (in voluntary liquidation), RLHC and RLHC II.
+Consolidation of subsidiaries ceases on the date that the parent loses control of the subsidiary.
+Income and expenses of a subsidiary are included in the consolidated financial statements until the date that control ceases.
 The financial statements of the subsidiaries used to prepare the consolidated financial statements were prepared as of the same reporting date as that of the parent.
-The results for PV, PB and PWH are consolidated up to the date that they ceased to be NAMA Group entities.